Last updated:

 Displacement

-The drought is expected to keep depleting the resources in host countries, limiting their ability to support migrants along the routes and driving more people to migrate irregularly.
-According to the 2024 Migrants Needs Overview, more than 1.7 million people are expected to need humanitarian assistance in 2024.
+The impacts of the 2020-2023 drought are expected to keep depleting the resources in host countries, limiting their ability to support migrants along the routes and driving more people to migrate irregularly.

 Drought and climate shocks